CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, concise skill that provides clear, actionable commands for fixing Clippy warnings.
-The important distinction between warnings and errors is valuable.
-The main weakness is the lack of a verification step after manual fixes to confirm all warnings are resolved.
+A concise, well-structured skill that provides clear executable commands for fixing clippy warnings.
+The key insight about warnings vs errors is valuable.
+The main weakness is the lack of a verification step after manual fixes to confirm all warnings have been resolved.

 Suggestions